rosemata/rosemata/README.md

 **rosemata/rosemata** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+I came to the U.S. when I was 15.
+I was raised by a single mother of four, and so I've been working and going to school since I was 16.
+I've been supporting myself through college and I aspire to help the world become a better place through technology.

+###

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...